-Multiple Units (EMU/DMU) and other self-propelled vehicles
+Multiple Units (EMU/DMU) and Other Self-propelled VehiclesOn this page

 Q. What does the term “multiple unit” or “MU” mean, and what is an EMU or DMU?

 There are two senses of the phrase “multiple unit” to be distinguished.
 Two or more regular locomotives may be coupled together for greater hauling capacity.
 In such a cases the locos are said to be operating as multiple units, or to be “MU'ed together” (US terminology: “lash-up”).